chingc/demo-github-actions/README.md

 <summary>Parallel testing without any code changes or extra dependencies.</summary>

 <br/>The matrix strategy can be used in a particular way to enable parallel testing for free.
 This means no code changes and no extra dependencies.
-This won't be a single runner using multiple cores, it's multiple runners each running its own set of tests.
-The idea is to identify where your tests are and then distrubute them across multiple machines.
-If your test runner supports parallel testing, you can use that in combination with this strategy to really go fast!
+The idea is to identify where your tests are and distrubute them across multiple GitHub Actions runners.
+If your testing framework supports parallel testing, you can use it in combination with this strategy to really go fast!

 See the workflows:
 - [Directory-level parallel testing](.github/workflows/parallel_dir.yml)